acesseonline/pyreportjasper/README.md

 ##Installation

-Install [PyPI](https://pypi.python.org/pypi) if you don't have it.
+Install [PyPI](https://pypi.python.org/pypi/pyreportjasper) if you don't have it.
 ```
 pip install pyreportjasper
 ```

-and thats it.
+and that's it.

 ##Examples